 Up in Siem Reap, catch Phare, The Cambodian Circus, a performance by the professional graduates from the art school in Battambang.
 If you aren’t sure what to expect, imagine if Cirque du Soleil performed stories from Cambodian folk tales.
 Your heart will be in your throat the entire time you watch them perform gravity defying feats of strength and agility.

 And down in Phnom Penh, the urban heart of Cambodia, the organization Cambodian Living Arts puts on traditional dance shows every night.
 Spend your days exploring the streets of Phnom Penh and you just might meet some of the underground artists who are slowly changing the street culture of this vibrant city.

+Now that you’ve taken a look at all these amazing things Cambodia has to offer, you can start to plan your next holiday!
 Have you been to Cambodia?
 Did you see something that you think should be included on this list?
 Leave us a comment and let us know!